LacunaSoftware/docs/docs.en-us/articles/web-pki/index.md

 The Lacuna Web PKI component enables web applications to interact with digital certificates through javascript.

 > [!TIP]
-> Web PKI is part of our line of products for PKI.
-We encourage you to read the article [PKI Solutions Guide](../pki-guide/index.md)
+> Web PKI is part of our line of public key infrastructure (PKI) solutions.
+We encourage you to check out the
-> to make sure this is the right product for your case.
+> [PKI Solutions Guide](../pki-guide/index.md) to make sure this is the right product for your case.

 The main features are: